2019 Alabama State Hornets football team

 The 2019 Alabama State Hornets football team represented Alabama State University as a member of the East Division of the Southwestern Athletic Conference (SWAC) during 2019 NCAA Division I FCS football season.
 Led by second-year head coach Donald Hill-Eley, the Hornets compiled an overall record of 5–6 with a mark of 4–3 in conference play, tying for second place in the SWAC East Division.
 Alabama State played home games at New ASU Stadium in Montgomery, Alabama.

-Previous season

-The Hornets finished the 2018 season 4–7, 3–4 in SWAC play to finish in fourth place in the East Division.

 Preseason

 Preseason polls

 The SWAC released their preseason poll on July 16, 2019.
 The Hornets were picked to finish in fourth place in the East Division.

 Preseason all–SWAC teams

 The Hornets placed five players on the preseason all–SWAC teams.